nitishkumar71/blog.nitishkumarsingh.xyz/posts/2019-08-04-introduction-of-google-cloud-run.md

 ---
 date: 2019-08-04T13:32:11.884Z
 title: Introduction of Google Cloud Run
-draft: false
 tags:
   - serverless
   - cloudrun
   - gcp
   - aws
-excerpt: >-
-  Google Cloud Run is a managed service that enables you to run stateless containers that are invocable via web requests or Cloud Pub/Sub events.
+excerpt: Google Cloud Run is a managed service that enables you to run stateless containers that are invocable via web requests or Cloud Pub/Sub events.
 It manages all infrastructure management, so developers can focus on building applications.
+draft: false
 ---
 There has been always pretty much hype around serverless from the day one.
 Although, all the workload is only going to run on servers itself.
 If that is the case, then why we call it serverless?